matheusmfeitoza/ReduxFilterExercice/README.md

 3- On Terminal, use `npm install`

-4- Before install all dependencies, run with `npm run dev`
+4- After install all dependencies, run with `npm run dev`

-# Contribuitors
+# Contributors

 @Matheus Marinho